nolte/gitlab-bulkcheckout/README.md

 # Gitlab Bulk Checkout Tool

-Simple utitlity written in [Python](https://www.python.org) for handle the local repositories.
+Simple utitlity written in [Python](https://www.python.org) for the local repositories.
-In a Time of SaaS, Isac and microservices, it can happen that you need many small repositories at your local Machine for Development.
+In a Time of SaaS, Isac and microservices, it can happen that you need many small repositories at your local Machine for Development, so it didn`t make fun to pull so many repositories.

 ## Features